justlark/gempost/README.md

 the different values you can set in the YAML metadata file.
 Only some are required.

-You can add new static content to your site (anything that's not your gemlog) by putting it in the `./static/` directory.
+You can add new static content to your capsule (anything that's not your gemlog) by putting it in the `./static/` directory.

 You can customize the index page and post page templates in the `./templates/` directory from their defaults.
 They use the